ofirpress/ofirpress.github.io/about.md

 permalink: /about/
 ---

 Hi!
-I'm Ofir, an M.Sc. student at Tel-Aviv University's Deep Learning Lab.
-I'm mainly interested in using deep learning to solve various NLP tasks.
+I'm Ofir, a graduate student at Tel-Aviv University's Deep Learning Lab.
+My main focus is on using deep learning for natural language processing.

 ### Contact me